-Physics.-The Cabinets of the Physical Laboratory contain a collection of apparatus from the most celebrated European and American makers, costing over \$5,000, and illustrating the subjects of Mechanics, Pneumatics, Optics, and Electricity.
-Ample facilities are afforded to students for performing experiments of precision by which the theories of Physical Science may be tested and original work may be done.
+Physics.-The Cabinets of the Physical Laboratory contain a collection of apparatus from the most celebrated European and American makers, illustrating the subjects of Mechanics; Pneumatics, Optics, and Electricity.
+Ample facilities are afforded to students for performing experiments of precision by which the theory is of Physical Science may be tested and original work may be done.

 The Mechanical Laboratory is provided with a steam engine, engine and hand lathes, planer, drill presses, and the requisite hand tools, benches, vices, anvils, etc., for pattern shop, blacksmith shop, moulding room, and bench work.
 Its cabinets contain several hundred models of elements of mechanism and machines from Schroeder, Riggs, the patent-office, and from the work shops of the University.

-Mining Engineering is illustrated by a valuable series of models, obtained from Freiburg, at a cost of \$2,000, illustrating sections of mines, machinery for elevating and breaking ores, with furnaces and machinery for metallurgical processes.
+Mining Engineering is illustrated by a valuable series of models, obtained from Freiburg, illustrating sections of mines, machinery for elevating and breaking ores, with furnaces and machinery for metallurgical processes.